-I thought again but all human souls cry to The Creator and feel the comfort of knowing even though you the human do not see my pain, my Creator does see all of my pain and suffering.
+I thought again but all human souls cry to The Creator.
+All feel the comfort of knowing even though you the human do not see my pain, my Creator does see all of my pain and suffering.

 I thought how could a human think like this and in one word condemn the entire world?
 I thought but where do we the humans stop?

-I watched a very angry woman talk about the sins of this world and call this world a hub for sinners.
-I told her, it’s within the eyes of the beholder, for within my world, yes there is suffering and sin.
-My life has been an example of all the pain and sufferings, and at times, I feel like I must have all the sufferings of this world, yet I remember my Lord carries the burden of the sin and all the sufferings.
+Yet, I watched a very angry woman talk about the sins of this world.
+She called this world a hub for sinners.
+Yet, I told her, it’s within the eyes of the beholder.
+Within my world, yes there is suffering and sin.
+My life has been an example of all the pain and sufferings.
+At times, I feel like I must have all the sufferings of this world.
+Yet, I remember my Lord carries the burden of the sin and all the sufferings.

-I knew this world must stop judging one another and stop thinking of oneself as the righteous and all as the wrong.
+This world must stop judging one another and stop thinking of oneself as the righteous and all as the wrong.
 How can one teach what is not known to oneself as only God knows all?
-Not a single soul knows all, for there is only one Omnipotent.
+Not a single soul knows all.
+There is only one Omnipotent.

 I ask all of you on this day, please let us the humans, all race, color, and religion live in peace and harmony.
-Let us condemn what is morally wrong and condemn what is but wrong within the laws of the land, but let us not become the Judge and become The Final Judge of all the humans.
+Let us condemn what is morally wrong and condemn what is but wrong within the laws of the land. but, However, let us not become the Judge and become The Final Judge of all the humans.

 No race, color, or religion should be judged based on their personal beliefs.
-I have written this prayer from the inner soul of a human that I am, as within my soul, I believe the greatest sin committed by us the humans is but judging yet another soul.
+I have written this prayer from the inner soul of a human.
+Within my soul, I believe the greatest sin committed by us the humans is but judging yet another soul.